 Do you have the right personality for sales?

 Not everyone is cut out for sales.
 It helps a lot if you're a people person, and better yet, fairly influential.
 If you find that people in your immediate social circle tend to look up to you and take your advice to heart, you might do well here.
 But if you are very introverted and don't enjoy being around people or trying to communicate with others you aren't closely acquainted with, then this might not be the industry for you.

-It’s worth mentioning though that I know a few people who never in their wildest dreams figured they would be successful at sales and tried it on a whim.
-These same people found in themselves a natural “talent” for it that they never knew existed.
+It's worth mentioning that I know a few people who never in their wildest dreams figured they would succeed in sales and tried it on a whim.
+These same people found in themselves a natural “talent” for it they never knew existed.
 So you just never know.

-You definitely don’t want to get in over your head if you can’t afford to.
+You definitely don't want to get in over your head if you can't afford to.
 Fortunately, most direct sales companies that are reputable have starter kits that are in a good price range for the average person.
 There are some you can get in on with as little as $50 or even less, but then others might run you up over $200.
-There are also many companies where you can get started for free or for a super low price.
+And many direct sales companies are cheap or free to start.

 How big is your social circle?

-How do you feel about the product you’re thinking of selling?
-You’ll have an easier time selling things if you’ve used the items yourself and are genuinely impressed with the quality.
-People will be able to see through you if you don’t believe in the product, so be sure to try to sell something that you feel you can honestly recommend.
+How do you feel about the product you're thinking of selling?
+Selling comes easier when you're familiar with the products and genuinely like them.
+People will see through you if you don't believe in the products, so be sure to sell something you can honestly stand behind.

-Not quite the same as a work @ home job
+Do you understand that direct sales is not quite the same as a work @ home job?

 Finally, I would recommend speaking to someone you know who is involved in direct sales.
 Get their advice.
 Find out what they did to make it work, or why it didn't work.
 This will help you make your decision.